ByronHawksmith/byronhawksmith.github.io/_posts/2025-02-03-your-past-is-a-dumpster-fire-walk-away.md

 ## Letting Go: The Ultimate Rebellion

 Letting go of the past isn’t just about personal peace—it’s an act of rebellion.
-It’s saying a very loud "fuck you" to every person and circumstance that tried to break you.
+It’s saying a very loud *"fuck you"* to every person and circumstance that tried to break you.
 By refusing to let them occupy space in your mind, you’re declaring, *"You don’t own me."*

 The past can’t hurt you unless you let it.
 The only power it has is the power you give it.
 So stop feeding it.
 Stop scratching at old wounds.
 Stop watching the same reruns and expecting a different ending.

-Be a builder, not a self-pitying narcissist.
+Be a builder of tomorrow, not a self-pitying narcissist.
 Stop staring at your own reflection sobbing tears and start creating something new.
 Your life isn’t a museum of past traumas—it’s a construction site for your future.

 And remember: Your past is a dumpster fire.
 You can stand there inhaling the smoke and die of oxygen deprivation, or you can walk away and start breathing freely.

 ## Final Thought: The Choice is Yours

 At the end of the day, you have a choice.
-You can continue to live in psychological bondage, defined by your past and shackled by your pain.
+You can continue to live in psychological bondage, defined by your past, shackled by your pain, haunted by your the ghosts of your memories.
 Or you can break free, take control, and build a life that reflects the fruits of the spirit.

 No one can make that choice for you.
 But if you’re tired of being a puppet to your past, it’s time to cut the strings.